Officers' lawyers challenge analysis of video that shows Black man's death in Tacoma, Washington - KTVZ

 “Collins could be heard saying put your hands behind your back,” Ausserer said.
 “At no point does he put his hands behind his back.”

+Fredericks disagreed.
 “He put his hand behind his back.
-The video shows it,” he said, adding that Burbank grabbed one of Ellis’ arms that was in the air and put it behind his back.
+The video shows it,” he said.

 As they played portions of the video over and over, Ausserer said it appeared that Ellis “dragged” Burbank down to the ground when he shifted his hips, but Fredericks said the video suggests that Burbank simply lost his balance.

+Finally, she received a response.
+A woman contacted her saying she had information.

+“You’re really going to want to see the video,” Sara McDowell said.
+“The information the cops gave and everywhere is a lie.”

-When prosecutors played another video on Wednesday showing Collins holding Ellis on the ground and Ellis screaming as he was shocked with the Taser, sobs could be heard from the side of the courtroom where Ellis’ family and supporters were seated.
+When prosecutors played one of the videos on Wednesday showing Collins holding Ellis on the ground and Ellis screaming as he was shocked with the Taser, sobs could be heard from the side of the courtroom where Ellis’ family and supporters were seated.

 They also played video from a doorbell security camera from a home across the street.
 The camera captures Ellis’s pleas: “Can’t breathe, sir, Can’t breathe.”

-This is the first trial under a 5-year-old Washington state law designed to make it easier to prosecute police who wrongfully use deadly force.
+This is the first trial under a five-year-old Washington state law designed to make it easier to prosecute police who wrongfully use deadly force.